Air Conditioning Services in Dallas, Texas

 Any time you feel like something is wrong with your air conditioning system, call our air conditioning company and we’ll come out and diagnose the problem and fix it, if possible.
 If your air conditioner is beyond repairs, we’ll help you out with choosing a replacement model.

-Give Total Air & Heat a call at 972-881-0020 for unparalleled air conditioning services, including AC repair in Dallas and Plano, Texas.
+Give Total Air & Heat a call at 972-881-0020 for unparalleled air conditioning services, including AC repair in Dallas, Texas.

 AC repair is often preventable with an air conditioner maintenance check-up.
 Just like your car, your cooling system requires regular maintenance for reliable, energy-efficient operation.
 The manufacturer of your equipment, as well as your utility company, highly recommends maintenance be performed on your AC system at least once a year.